mozilla/pkipolicy/rootstore/policy.md

 When ECDSA keys are encoded in a SubjectPublicKeyInfo structure, the algorithm field MUST be one of the following, as specified by [RFC 5480, Section 2.1.1](https://tools.ietf.org/html/rfc5480#section-2.1.1):

-  * The encoded AlgorithmIdentifier for a P-256 key MUST match the following hex-encoded bytes: `301306072a8648ce3d020106082a8648ce3d030107`.
+  * the encoded AlgorithmIdentifier for a P-256 key MUST match the following hex-encoded bytes: `301306072a8648ce3d020106082a8648ce3d030107`; *or*

-  * The encoded AlgorithmIdentifier for a P-384 key MUST match the following hex-encoded bytes: `301006072a8648ce3d020106052b81040022`.
+  * the encoded AlgorithmIdentifier for a P-384 key MUST match the following hex-encoded bytes: `301006072a8648ce3d020106052b81040022`.

 The above encodings consist of an ecPublicKey OID (1.2.840.10045.2.1) with a